mallocator/Elasticsearch-Exporter/README.md

 ## Changelog

 ### 1.1.5 (upcoming)
+* Index settings are now also exported, when exporting in scope all or index
 * On errors the connection will be retried for fetching and writing data
 * Colors dependencies is now included explicitly
 * Project is now available from npm repo